 Some terrible ideas from some would-be esports venue owners are that businesses can flourish by word of mouth and creating a sound marketing campaign is no longer needed.
 News flash, Coca-Cola spent $4.24 billion on their global advertising in 2019 just to be on the top of the marketing food chain!

 Think about it, that's a company that practically lasted over 100 years and kept on doing marketing just to stay relevant.
-The good news for you is that there are a lot of free online resources that you can use to market your esports gaming business.
-You can use social media to post gaming events so that customers will keep coming to your center.
+The good news for you is that there are a lot of free online resources that you can use to market your esports business.
+You can use social media to post events so that customers will keep coming to your center.

 You may think that esports gaming venue is a niche type of business and having very little competition would mean paydirt, but it is a fallacy.
-As a matter of fact, there are people, up to this day, that still walk in eBash's door and ask what exactly that we do.
+As a matter of fact, there are people, up to this day, that still walk in eBash's door and ask what exactly we do.
 Just imagine that for esports venue that failed to advertise their business properly.

 #10: The Focus Will Be on Food and Beverage